VVoruganti/awesome-ai-x-crypto/README.md

-# Awesome Autonomous Memetic Entities
+# Awesome Identic Agents

-> Autonomous — not a puppet, control of its own actions/thoughts
-> Memetic — ability to evolve and change over the course of its actions
-> Entity — Persistent and long living
+> A collection of projects surrounding **Identic Agents**.
+Agents that have
+> have persistent identities that can evolve as they interact with the world

-## AMEs
+## Agents

 - [Truth Terminal](https://truthterminal.wiki/)
 - [Zerobro](https://zerebro.org/)